MischaU8/yumyum/modelling/model-a-chair_Y79NxzCbVao.md

 yum yum
-Floyd here with a quick look at modeling a simple chair and plasticity start with the default scene select these edges and add fillets select this Edge Loop by pressing alt and left clicking on it
+Floyd here with a quick look at modeling a simple chair in Plasticity start with the default scene select these edges and add fillets select this Edge Loop by pressing alt and left clicking on it